 A minimum of five years of experience as a teacher or administrator in a private school

 Who can register for the Institute?

 Heads of School can select up to two people from their school to attend.
 There are only 20 openings in the Institute, and they will be filled on a first-come, first-served basis.
-The Head of School (or his/her assistant) will complete the online registration form.
+The Head of School should complete the online registration form.

-TAIS School Heads will serve as mentors.
+All mentors are Heads at TAIS member schools.
 Each member of the cohort will have a mentor, and mentors will have one or two mentees.

 Size of Cohort